4ndrelim/4ndrelim.github.io/content/blog/another-busy-semester/index.md

 ## Academia
 It's no secret among those who know me that I am a bit of a nerd.
 I enjoy geeking out over optimizations and discussing software practices.
 I like learning new concepts and exploring different ideas, in Computer Science and Math, even though i'm not a particularly fast learner.
-But that doesn't deter me from yet again taking a full coursework of math and cs modules while trying to pull my CAP (GPA equivalent) up. *Talk about shooting oneself in the foot lol*.
+But that doesn't deter me from yet again taking a full coursework of math and cs modules while trying to pull my CAP/GPA up.

+*Talk about shooting oneself in the foot lol*.

 Additionally, over summer, I embarked on two research projects in Machine Learning to further my understanding.
 Things have gotten much more interesting in recent weeks and i've decided to continue my efforts in these areas throughout the semester, hopeful it culminates into well-received publications.